 Background: In 1998, with NAPO's support, Congress enacted legislation that created a grant program through the Department of Justice (DOJ) to help fund state and local law enforcement efforts to purchase bullet resistant vests for their officers, the Bulletproof Vest Partnership (BVP) Grant Program.
-Since the program's inception, the BVP Grant Program has awarded more than 13,000 jurisdictions a total of \$447 million in federal funds for the purchase of over one million vests.
+Since the program's inception, the BVP Grant Program has awarded more than 13,000 jurisdictions a total of \$522 million in federal funds for the purchase of almost 1.4 million vests.